A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Moore loops with marked points

 \begin{lem} The concatenation maps

 are smooth as maps of differentiable spaces. \end{lem} \begin{rem} Set theoretically, the two maps in Lemma \ref{150626_1} are same.
-However, differentiable structures on the domain and the target of the map are different. \end{rem}
+However, the differentiable structures on the domain and the target of the maps are different. \end{rem}

 First we prove the following lemma, which is a subtle point of the proof.